ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 <hr>

-Q2. c. **Discuss Google File System (GFS).
-In a map reduce framework consider the HDFS block size is 256MB.
-We have 3 files of size 128KB, 258MB, and 260MB.
-How many blocks will be created by Hadoop framework?**
+Q2. c. **Discuss Google File System (GFS). <br>In a map reduce framework consider the HDFS block size is 256MB.
+We have 3 files of size 128KB, 258MB, and 260MB. <br>How many blocks will be created by Hadoop framework?**

 Ans.
 ### GFS Architecture ( Google File System )